Thunderous bass and electro-pop beats violently shook the upper floor of MilkBoy ArtHouse on Saturday night.

 At times, the floor bounced precariously as the audience jumped along to the music.

 “It was a lot more intense than I thought it would be,” Samelson said.
 “There were like a lot of people jumping around.
 I almost fell down like three times.”

 In between songs, Perry teased the audience, asking if everyone had finished their homework before attending.
 The audience collectively groaned in response.

 During another small break, members of the crowd shouted out their excitement saying things like, “You make me so happy!” and “I would die for you!”

-To which Perry didn’t even hesitate.
+Perry didn’t even hesitate in response.
 She cheerily quipped, “Don’t die for me, live for me, yeah!”

-“She’s just so self-positive,” said junior art history and studio art major Emily Melia.
+“She’s just so self-positive,” said Emily Melia, a junior art history and studio art major.
 “It’s almost a little self-obsessed, but I appreciate hearing that.”

 As the concert ended, tired and sweaty concert-goers chugged free ice water before streaming out into the College Park night.

 “Overall, it was fun,” said Samelson.
 “It was kind of refreshing to see that people can get really excited over music like this, too.”